Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 ## Building classification model

-For the model backend we will use Tensorflow high-level Estimator API.
+For the model backend we will use a Tensorflow high-level Estimator API.

 ```python
 # mnist-model.py